Electrizer09/Electrizer09/README.md

 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on later projects
 - 😄 Pronouns: He / Him
-- ⚡ Fun fact: 5/7 of my desktop is filled with Linkin Park songs